mayhem-guild/docs/README.md

 We are currently operating a private community server.
 If you have joined the server but can only see the public channels - Please post a message to @Grinwald, @jihgleh @Amarix  and an officer will grant you 'Member' rank.
 This will allow you to see our chat channels.

+Although raiding is our focus, we are open to social members.

 ---

 # New joiners - what to do first

 - Please change your nickname to your main character in the guild, it really helps when it comes to raid invites and assigning you Member rank.
-- Join the guild in game
+- Join the guild in game, you can ask any member of the guild to invite you.
 - Ask an officer to assign you Member rank in Discord.
 - Now you are ready to raid.